mdavistffhrtporg/Magazine_FIDO2/TPM2 and FIDO2 Article.md

 Choose whether you want TPM2 or FIDO2 decryption

+If you are concerned about following changes to `/etc/*` being edited, do know that it is safe to modify the following files.
+It is worth-while to perform

+sudo os-tree admin pin 0 before you make any of the changes so that you may rollback to a state before changes are made.
+Also, if you make the following changes to `/etc/*` they will be lost upon performing a rps-ostree rollback to before these changes are made.
+This is because Atomic Desktop treats each deployment as its own independent copy of `/etc*/` meaning that if you do rollback, the changes to that copy will be rolled back.
+But, if you do make changes to `/etc/*` and upgrade, the defualts of the deployment will be merged with your current copy of `/etc/*` so the modifications will be kept.
+Overall, unless you rollback, these changes will be kept.

 How to use a TPM2 chip systemd-cryptenroll

 First, add the tpm2-tss module to your dracut configuration